Best daily deals

 Premium headphones like the Sennheiser HD 6XX don’t offer many features, but they do pack performance.

 The Drop x Sennheiser HD 6XX is a budget-friendly pathway to high-end audio.
 A successor to the venerable Sennheiser HD 650, it boasts similar acoustics at a significantly reduced cost, making it an irresistible choice for audiophiles prioritizing sound quality over frills.
-Its construction, while modest with matte black plastic and metal, doesn’t skimp on durability or aesthetic appeal, satisfying both to the eyes and the ears.
+Its modest construction, with matte black plastic and metal, doesn’t skimp on durability or aesthetic appeal, satisfying both the eyes and the ears.

 Comfort is key with the HD 6XX; its lightweight design and deep velour pads cater to extensive listening sessions without the strain, a boon especially for glasses wearers.
 Additionally, the open-back design, while not suitable for noisy environments, offers an immersive audio experience indicative of its professional heritage.
 With a resistance rating of 300Ω and a sensitivity of 103dB/1Vrms, the HD 6XX delivers a clean, neutral-leaning sound profile, minimizing distortion and channel imbalances and presenting music with clarity and fidelity that respects the original recordings.